hmscsg/NameThisMacwithSwiftDialog/README.md

 With NTM, I was able to separate the script needed for computer naming from the SYM code, making upgrading SYM much easier.
 Using Jamf parameters I was also able to create use cases where NTM could be run as a standalone Self Service policy or as part of the SYM provisioning process, and also create an option where the suggested name could be modifed by technicians running the policy.

+## Using NTM
+NTM is meant to run within a Jamf policy.
+Add NTM as a script to Jamf, then create a new policy with the script as the payload.
+Be sure to set the Parameters before running it.

+Parameter #4: Self Service or Provisioning.
+This parameter changes the text and the button behavior in the dialog windows.
+Self Service is the default setting.
+If you want to run NTM during a provisioning workflow, set Parameter 4 to Provisioning and add the Jamf policy to your provisioning workflow.

+Parameter 5: "Tech" mode or  "Standard" mode.
+This parameter changes the text in the Name confirmation dialog.
+In Tech mode, the person running the policy will be able to change the suggested name to something other than the suggested name.
+Its useful for edge cases, but my organization does not allow this when used in conjunction with our provisioning workflow.

+### Buildings and Locations

 ## Use cases
 NTM is intended to be used in several use cases using Jamf Script Parameters (Parameters 4 & 5)
 - As a Self Service Policy (Parameter 4) by a "normal" user (Prevents modifying the suggested computer name, exits when finished)